DataDog/datadog-ci-rb/README.md

 ![Test trace with redis instrumented](./docs/screenshots/test-trace-with-redis.png)

-In order to achieve this you can configure ddtrace instrumentations in your configure block:
+In order to achieve this you can configure Datadog tracing instrumentations in your configure block:

 ```ruby
 Datadog.configure do |c|